 The exclusive early access email

-If you’re thinking about starting your Black Friday promotion before the 23rd November, then the early access email is a great marketing tactic to make your email subscribers feel special.
+If you’re thinking about starting your Black Friday promotions early, then the early access email is a great marketing tactic to make your email subscribers feel special.
 Provide an ‘exclusive preview’ of your offers by notifying them first.
 It’s technically not exclusive, as anyone could go on your website and stumble across your deals, however as you won’t be shouting about it on your other channels just yet, it’s a chance for your email subscribers to get the first look in.[quote]

 The launch email